yannickdils/Workshop-GettingStartedWithIaC/module 3/readme.md

 - The "**Export**" may export redundant information which conflicts with defaults that are set by the Resource Provider at deployment time.
 - The storage account's name must be globally unique and if your storage account from module two is still operational then the Resource Provider will not be able to deploy another one with the same name.
 Try slightly modifying the storage account's name.

+## Was everything deployed succesfully?

+Take a look at the storage account that we just deployed, can you see what didn't get deployed?